peroh/me/_projects/jufl.md

 Looking back at it, I did pretty much everything wrong.
 I invested too much time and money into the initial product before getting it in the hands of customers.
 I only thought about the way I would use something, and not someone else.
-Rather than letting the data speak for itself, I got to emotionally invested in what it should look like.
+Rather than letting the data speak for itself, I got too emotionally invested in what it should look like.
 There were plenty of signs that it wasn't going to get much traction in hindsight, but hindsight is always easy...